'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 Brain Balance says its nonmedical and drug-free program helps children who struggle with ADHD, autism spectrum disorders, learning and processing disorders.
 The company says it addresses a child's challenges with a combination of physical exercises, nutritional guidance and academic training.

 An NPR investigation of Brain Balance reveals a company whose promises have resonated with parents averse to medication.
-But the company also appears to have overstated the scientific evidence in its messaging to families, who can easily spend over $10,000 in six months, a common length of enrollment.
+But Brain Balance also appears to have overstated the scientific evidence in its messaging to families, who can easily spend over $10,000 in six months, a common length of enrollment.

 Brain Balance's metrics for consumer satisfaction are impressive.
 Customers rate the program, on average, an 8.5 on a 10-point scale in surveys, according to the company.